Gastrozole, 20 mg capsules 28 pcs

 Overdose

 Single oral doses of omeprazole up to 400 mg (20 capsules) did not cause any severe symptoms.
-Single doses of omeprazole up to 560 mg in adults caused symptoms of moderate intoxication.
-The elimination rate of the drug did not change with increasing doses, and no specific treatment was required.
+Single doses of omeprazole 560 mg when taken by adults caused symptoms of moderate intoxication.
+As the dose was increased, the rate of drug elimination did not change, and no specific treatment was required.

 Symptoms: dizziness, confusion, apathy, headache, vascular dilatation, nausea, vomiting, tachycardia, flatulence, diarrhea.

-Treatment: symptomatic, if necessary gastric lavage, prescription of activated charcoal.
+Treatment: symptomatic, if necessary, gastric lavage, administration of activated carbon.

 ---|---|